 The Kingdom of Tonga has a population of approximately 100,000 people.
 Tonga is the only constitutional monarchy in the Pacific.
 Between 2006 and 2010, Tonga underwent a major constitutional reform and democratisation process.
 The Legislative Assembly formerly had 9 members elected by the entire country, 9 members elected by the Nobles of Tonga and any number of members appointed by the King.
 Following the reforms, the Legislative Assembly now comprises of 17 members elected by the entire country (called People's Representatives), 9 members elected by the Nobles of Tonga and up to 4 members appointed by the King.
 The Prime Minster is then chosen from amongst the members of the House.

-The first elections under this new electoral system were held in 2010 whereby the election of members is conducted under the simple majority voting system of 'First-Past-the-Post' (FPTP) where the candidate with the most votes is elected.
-No women were elected during the elections.
-However, the King chose to appoint two members to the Legislative Assembly - one of whom is a woman.
+The first elections under this new electoral system were held in 2010 whereby the election of members is conducted under the simple majority voting system of 'First-Past-the-Post' (FPTP).
+Under this system, the candidate with the most votes is elected.
+No women were elected during the 2010 elections.
+However, the King chose to appoint two members to the Legislative Assembly - one of whom was a woman.